Mg30/pydwt/README.md

 will run the current state of your DAG.
 It will process the tasks in the DAG by level and parallelize it with the `ThreadExecutor`

+## Test your connection setup

+`pydwt test-connection`

+will test the current setup of your DB connectiona according to your `settings.yml` file.

 ## Configuration of your pydwt project

 The `settings.yml` file is a configuration file for your pydwt project.
 It stores various settings such as the project name, database connection details, and DAG tasks.